Naveenmehra07/Django_tutorial/README.md

-This is django tutorials poll application
+This is django tutorials poll application with live results and option to cast your own vote.